Skip to Content

 Photo: Black Cat

-Black Cat Coffee on the Lower East Side is one of the more cozy cafes to work in Manhattan, with plush seats, dimmed lights, and dark decor.
+Black Cat Coffee on the Lower East Side is a cozy spot for anyone looking to work in Manhattan.
+With plush seats, dimmed lights, and dark decor, it’s the kind of place that sparks creativity and focus.

 Best Cafes to Work in Manhattan: The Book Club